This article will explain how to separate humidity and temperature into 2 cells for graphing, analyzing in Excel.

 The following steps will guide you through the process of exporting any Monnit® Humidity sensors’ data and modifying the spreadsheet in Microsoft Excel to show separate values for humidity and temperature.
 This is useful if you are looking to chart the humidity and temperature data independently.

-Open the saved csv file in Microsoft Excel.
-The humidity sensors' data appears in two columns in the spreadsheet.
-The "Text" column show the sensors information as it was presented to you in the iMonnit online portal (%RH @ Temperature).
-The raw sensor data is also found in the "Raw Data" column with the first number being %RH followed by the temperature in Celsius.
+Open the saved CSV file in Microsoft Excel.
+The humidity sensors’ data appears in two columns in the spreadsheet.
+The “Text” column shows the information of the sensor as it was presented to you in the iMonnit online portal (%RH @ Temperature).
+The raw sensor data is also found in the “Raw Data” column with the first number being %RH followed by the temperature in Celsius.
 The two data points are separated by a comma.
-To separate this data into two individual columns for charting, we need to start by adding a blank column after the "Raw Data" column.
-To do this, select the column after "Raw Data" to highlight it.
-Once highlighted, click on the Excel menu item titled "Insert" then select "Column".
+To separate this data into two individual columns for charting, we need to start by adding a blank column after the “Raw Data” column.
+To do this, select the column after “Raw Data” to highlight it.
+Once highlighted, click on the Excel menu item titled “Insert” then select “Column”.